MOA’s ethnographic objects originate from all over the world, including Asia, the Americas, the South Pacific, Africa and Europe.

 Culturally Sensitive Materials

-The Museum of Anthropology is committed to respecting the values and spiritual beliefs of the cultures represented in its collections.
-We know that our collections contain items that are important to the originating communities, and whose placement and care within the Museum continue to affect the values and beliefs of those communities.
-The Museum recognizes that these objects may have a non-material side embodying cultural rights, values, knowledge, and ideas which are not owned or possessed by MOA, but are retained by the originating communities.
+MOA is committed to working respectfully with originating communities.
+We know our collections contain items that are important to originating communities, and whose placement and care within the Museum continue to affect their values and beliefs.
+MOA recognizes that these objects may have a non-material side embodying cultural rights, values, knowledge and ideas which are not owned or possessed by MOA, but are retained by the originating communities.
 Information about the management of culturally sensitive materials at MOA can be found in our Management of Culturally Sensitive Material Guidelines.

-This brief guide to borrowing conditions and loans procedures is intended to provide potential borrowers with information on current practices at the U.B.C.
-Museum of Anthropology (MOA) to enable them to plan for loans more effectively.
-The Museum’s internal process is complex and can take more time than one might expect.Download PDF
+The Borrowing Conditions for Institutions Guidelines outline borrowing conditions and loans procedures and is intended to provide potential borrowers with information on current practices at the MOA to enable them to plan for loans more effectively.
+MOA’s internal process is complex and can take more time than one might expect.